Career and Personal Development

 Refer an Employer

 Faculty play a critical role in supporting students’ career goals and acting as a liaison between the University and employer partners.
 The Career and Personal Development Office invites faculty members to recommend potential employers and internship sites to us.
-Additionally, you may refer employers to College Central, our online job board, where employers can post internship and job opportunities: College Central Network

 The Career and Personal Development Office endorses: